amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 #### A function that updates the values

-To update the values collection the function needs to go over each value object and remove the field that is associated to the _target_ column.
+To update the values collection the function needs to go over each value object and remove the field that is associated with the _target_ column.

-I will use `map` to go over each value and `omit` to remove the field from the object:
+I will use the `map` function to go over each value and `omit` to remove the field from the object:

 ```ts
 import * as STR from 'fp-ts-std/Struct'; // fp-ts-std library